kwonphilip/389Rspring19/assignments/3_OPSEC_SE/writeup/README.md

 1. Vulnerability - The robots.txt file and the /secret_directory

-	The robots.txt file is publicly accessible.
+	The robots.txt file is publicly accessible, and it was there that I discovered the secret_directory.
 Therefore, I would make sure that secret information like confidential information and secret directories are not in the robots.txt file.

 2. Vulnerability - Weak password

 	The password used by Elizabeth Moffet was a weak, commonly used password.
 To prevent this, the system could require passwords to have a minimum number of characters, numbers, characters, symbols, lowercase letters, and uppercase letters.
 The system could then rate the password and only accept strong passwords.
-Furthermore, the system could require periodic password changes (i.e. users must change their password every 3 months)
+Furthermore, the system could require periodic password changes (i.e. users must change their password every 3 months).

 3. Vulnerability - Exposed port

 	I was able to gain access to v0idcache's account via the exposed port 1337.
 Therefore, open/exposed ports should be closed if they are unused or do not provide any required services.
+Furthermore, a firewall with a well defined set of security rules could be set up to monitor network traffic.
+The firewall will block untrusted external networks.